virantha/pypdfocr/README.rst

-If no keywords match the contents of the filename, you can optionally allow it to fallback to trying to find keyword matches with the PDF filename using the -n option.
-For example, you may have receipts always named as ``receipt_2013_12_2.pdf`` by your scanner, and you want to move this to a folder called 'receipts'.
+If no keywords match the contents of the filename, you can optionally allow it to fallback to trying to find keyword matches with the PDF filename using the ``-n`` option.
+For example, you may have receipts always named as ``receipt_2013_12_2.pdf`` by your scanner, and you want to move this to a folder called ``receipts``.
 Assuming you have a keyword ``receipt`` matching to folder ``receipts`` in your configuration file as described below, you can run the following and have this filed even if the content of the pdf does not contain the text 'receipt':